davidkorea/AWS/EC2/6_EBS.md

+- If you use EBS for high performance, use **EBS-optimized instance types**
+- If an EBS volume is unused, you still pay for it.
+For cost saving over a long period, it can be cheaper to snapshot a volume and restore it later if unused

 # 1. EBS Volume
 It’s a **network drive** (i.e. not a physical drive)
 - It uses the network to communicate the instance, which means there might be a bit of latency